v0ss3n/projects/_posts/2024-10-22-hardware-software.md

 And if you want more touch sensors, just plug in more wires in the touch pins you want to use.
 I moved the speaker to the other side now so all touch inputs are on one side.

 ![circuit]({{ site.baseurl }}/assets\circuits\esp32s3-touch-speaker-multi.png)

-## Circuit prototyping
-For the LEDs, we are using a 68 Ohm current limiting resistor.
-The values for the resistor in series with an LED depend on a couple of factors (color, power supply voltage, current rating); 68 Ohm is based on a power supply voltage of 3.3V, an average voltage drop of 2V and a current rating of the LED of 20 mA.
-There's calculators for this online :-) If you use a bigger value resistor, it will still work, but the LED will shine a little less bright.
-If you use a smaller value resistor, the LED may shine a bit brighter, but it could also break in the long term (theoretically).

 ## Useful links
 - <https://docs.espressif.com/projects/arduino-esp32/en/latest/api/touch.html>